saifhaq/alma/README.md

 ## Examples:
 For extensive examples on how to use `alma`, as well as simple clean examples on how train a model and quantize it, see the `examples` directory.

+## Future work:
+- Add more conversion options.
+This is a work in progress, and we are always looking for more conversion options.
+- Multi-device benchmarking.
+Currently alma only supports single-device benchmarking, but ideally a model could be split across multiple devices.
+- A self-contained web application for benchmarking.
+This would allow users to spin up a web server and benchmark their models in a more user-friendly way, with `alma` contained in a Docker image.
+This would also allow for easy deployment on cloud services, and the user wouldn't have to worry about installing dependencies.

 ## How to contribute: